PodcastsBusinessHead Shepherd

 18/1/2026 | 55 mins.

 Ever wondered about farming New Zealand sheep in the UK, or considered farming UK shedding genetics in Australia?
-In this episode of Head Shepherd, Ferg speaks with Ian McDougall, a veterinarian whose career, and sheep, have taken him across Australia, New Zealand and the UK.
+In this episode of Head Shepherd, Ferg speaks with Ian McDougall, a veterinarian whose career - and sheep - have taken him across Australia, New Zealand and the UK.

 Ian grew up on marginal country on South Australia’s Eyre Peninsula before moving into veterinary work and artificial breeding.
-Over the past four decades, his work has involved embryo transfer, semen freezing and large scale genetic movement between countries.
+Over the past four decades, his work has involved embryo transfer, semen freezing and large-scale genetic movement between countries.

-Ian shares the lessons he's learnt about farming foreign genetics in different environments and he and Mark also discuss the rise in popularity of shedding sheep across the globe.
+Ian shares the lessons he's learnt about farming foreign genetics in different environments, and he and Mark also discuss the rise in popularity of shedding sheep across the globe.

-Head Shepherd is brought to you by neXtgen Agri International Limited.
 We help livestock farmers get the most out of the genetics they farm with.
 Get in touch with us if you would like to hear more about how we can help you do what you do best: [email protected].

 Thanks to our sponsors at MSD Animal Health and Allflex, and Heiniger Australia and New Zealand.
 Please consider them when making product choices, as they are instrumental in enabling us to bring you this podcast each week.